Ricardo-coder/poketeam/src/components/atoms/Heading/README.md

 ### Styling

-The component uses styles from `Heading.module.scss`.
+The component uses styles from `styles.module.scss`.
 Ensure you have the appropriate styles defined in this file.